vesoft-inc/nebula-docs/docs-2.0-en/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 # Deploy a NebulaGraph cluster with RPM/DEB package on multiple servers

-For now, NebulaGraph does not provide an official deployment tool.
-Users can deploy a NebulaGraph cluster with RPM or DEB package manually.
-This topic provides an example of deploying a NebulaGraph cluster on multiple servers (machines).
+You can deploy a NebulaGraph cluster with RPM or DEB package manually.
+This topic provides an example of deploying a NebulaGraph cluster across multiple servers (machines).

+!!! note

+    You can also deploy a NebulaGraph cluster with official tools.
+For more information, see [Install NebulaGraph with ecosystem tools](6.deploy-nebula-graph-with-peripherals.md)

 ## Deployment